wildwinter/dink/README.md

 The source can be found on [Github](https://github.com/wildwinter/dink), and is available under the MIT license.

 ## Releases
-Releases are available in the releases area in [Github](https://github.com/wildwinter/dink/releases):
+Releases will be available in the releases area in [Github](https://github.com/wildwinter/dink/releases).
-???

 ## The Dink Spec